buildkite-plugins/docker-buildkite-plugin/README.md

 Example: `test-network`

+### `pid` (optional, string)

+PID namespace provides separation of processes.
+The PID Namespace removes the view of the system processes, and allows process ids to be reused including pid 1.
+See https://docs.docker.com/engine/reference/run/#pid-settings---pid for more details.
+By default, all containers have the PID namespace enabled.

+Example: `host`

 ### `pull-retries` (optional, int)

 A number of times to retry failed docker pull.
 Defaults to 3.
 Only applies when `always-pull` is enabled.